In rare address, Iran's supreme leader praises strikes on U.S. bases

 The Pentagon said Thursday that several U.S. service members were treated for concussions after the attack and are still being assessed.

-As Iran’s Revolutionary Guard braced for an American counterattack, it mistakenly shot down the Ukrainian passenger plane shortly after it took off from the capital, Tehran.
-Iran initially denied that a missile had struck the plane last Wednesday, only to reverse course on Saturday and admit that it had shot the plane down by accident.
+As Iran’s Revolutionary Guard braced for an American counterattack, it mistakenly shot down the Ukrainian passenger plane shortly after it took off from Tehran.
+Iran initially denied that a missile had struck the plane last Wednesday, only to reverse course Saturday and admit that it had shot it down by accident.

 Many students and middle-class Iranians took to the streets in protest.
 In Tehran, some students refused to trample on paintings of U.S. and Israeli flags in an apparent rejection of the government’s attempts to deflect blame.